EnigmasLab/enigma-core/docs/docs/develop/guides/cosmwasm-dapps/03_Cosmwasm_CW20_deployment_guide_Mainnet.md

 Unless the contract has been uploaded with the flag `--instantiate-everybody false`, everybody can create new instances of that code.

 :::info
-The Injective Testnet is permissionless by default in order to allow developers to easily deploy contracts.
+The Enigma Testnet is permissionless by default in order to allow developers to easily deploy contracts.
 :::

 ### 2.2 Instantiate contract proposal